-These newsletters gave a slice of working America not found elsewhere and were distributed quarterly, free of charge,
+These newsletters gave a slice of working America not found elsewhere and were distributed quarterly,

 There is an American Revolution being waged today.
 It is a revolution being aggressively waged by American based multi-national

 corporations in a restructuring effort to become more productive.
 It is a revolution that is negatively impacting a large

 segment of working Americans, and the long-term ripple effect is going to reverberate all of the way down to the very foundation